Back

 Who You’ll Meet at the Clinic

-• The Nurse Practitioner and Doctor – Our doctors and nurse practitioners are special because they have studied specifically to work with teens and kids who have been through difficult things and may have been hurt.
+• The Nurse, Nurse Practitioner, or Doctor – Our doctors, nurses, and nurse practitioners are special because they have studied specifically to work with teens and kids who have been through difficult things and may have been hurt.
 They will talk with you before your checkup to get to know you better and answer your questions.

 • The Family Advocate – The Family Advocate helps you feel as comfortable as possible during your visit to the medical clinic.
 They explain the checkup, answer your questions, and help with whatever they can.